mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-22--kubernetes-nginx-ingress/index.md

 We [earlier created](https://mpolinowski.github.io/express-generator-dockerrized/) a [Node.js](https://nodejs.org/en/) Web App that uses [Express.js](https://expressjs.com/en/starter/static-files.html) to host web content and wrapped it into an Docker container.
 I want to try to add this docker image and use the web app behind the NGINX Ingress.

-For this app we used the [Express Generator](https://expressjs.com/en/starter/generator.html) to scaffold a simple website that consist of 2 pages - one hosted on the app root `/`, the other one under `/users`.
+For this app we used the [Express Generator](https://expressjs.com/en/starter/generator.html) to scaffold a simple website that consist of 2 pages - one hosted on the app root `/`, the other one under `/users` - [Github Repository](https://github.com/mpolinowski/docker-node-express).
 This was set up inside the __app.js__ file the following way:

 ```js
 var indexRouter = require('./routes/index');